 In order to delete files from FTP Server, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Delete Remote files

-Click OK button to select it.
+Click the OK button to select it.

 Click OK to finish configuring the SSIS FTP task Delete Remote files package.
 Let’s run and see whether we successfully deleted the existing files from our FTP Server or not.

-From the below screenshot you can observe that, We successfully deleted all the existing files inside our FTP server
+From the below screenshot, you can observe that We successfully deleted all the existing files inside our FTP server